-To submit an expression of intent, the data providers for each type of data to be submitted should complete the response template and email it to mea minamatasecretariat [at] un.org as soon as possible and no later than 20 October 2023.
+To submit an expression of intent, the data providers for each type of data to be submitted should complete the response template and email it to mea-minamatasecretariat [at] un.org as soon as possible.
 Ideally, one data provider will be identified for each type of data to be submitted.

 - (b) Review the draft plan for data analysis

 Parties and relevant stakeholders are invited to review and provide feedback on the “draft plan for data analysis”, which was prepared by the Open-ended Scientific Group to guide the analysis of data to address the guiding questions in the monitoring guidance.
 The draft plan for data analysis is available here.

 To provide feedback on the plan, Parties and other relevant stakeholders are invited to use the commenting template and submit it to mea minamatasecretariat [at] un.org by 24 November 2023.

 These and other documents developed by the OESG are available online at the OESG online space.